Want to go on a road trip? Here’s everything you might need to plan a cross-country journey, a family vacation, or a solo trek.

 Camping Stove and Coffee Percolator

-If you’re a coffee drinker, road trips present a conundrum: overspend your travel budget (and, in many cases, venture far out of your way) on quality coffee from high-tone local cafes, or subsist on the stale, scorched brew provided by the motel lobby.
+If you’re a coffee drinker, road trips present a conundrum: Overspend your travel budget (and, in many cases, venture far out of your way) on quality coffee from high-tone local cafes, or subsist on the stale, scorched brew provided by the motel lobby.
 Alternatively, you can discover the joy of self-reliance by concocting your own coffee, preferably at a scenic overlook or highway monument.
 Bonus points if you offer a cup to a fellow road tripper.
+We recommend Jetboil.

 There comes a point where the hours of driving, the miles of highway, and the litany of big rigs slowing you down start to get to you.
 (For me, that point was usually three-quarters of the way across Interstate 70 through Kansas on the way to Colorado.)